somaalapati/urls-to-screenshots/README.md

 - We use this parameter to maintain sequence number to all the URLs from different files within a batch.
 - In "URLtoScreenshot.Java" file, readExcel method contains a parameter "fileSeq".
 - Default value is 0.
-- When we need to run 2 excel files parallelly and each file contains 1000 URLs, then 'fileSeq' value for first test should be '0'.
+- When we need to run 2 excel files parallelly and each file contains 1000 URLs, then 'fileSeq' value for the first test should be '0'.
 For the 2nd test the value should be '1001'.
 - When we need to run 4 excel files parallelly/sequencially, then we should give '0' to first test, 1001 to 2nd test, 2001 to 1st test 2nd run and 3001 to 2nd test 2nd run.